 Pinch of white pepper

 In a large soup pot, steam-fry the onions over medium heat until soft, adding water by the teaspoon to prevent sticking.
-Add broth, potatoes, lentil, cumin, salt and pepper and stir well.
+Add broth, potatoes, lentils, cumin, salt, and pepper, and stir well.
 Bring to a boil, then simmer, covered, for about 45 minutes or until lentils are tender. serve hot.

 Nutritional note: Lentils are an excellent source of protein and fiber.
 2-4 servings per week can cut breast cancer risk by 25%.

-This recipe is from the handy little book of gluten-free, dairy-free, vegan, kosher and delicious recipes, Hungrier for Health, by Susan Silberstein, Ph.D.
-This book and other wonderful health related books and CD’s can be purchased by clicking on the link here.
+This recipe is from the handy little book of gluten-free, dairy-free, vegan, kosher, and delicious recipes, Hungrier for Health, by Susan Silberstein, Ph.D.